vinceskahan/v5wiki/WeeWX-v4-and-logging.md

             datefmt = %Y-%m-%d %H:%M:%S
 ```
 This configures three different facilities:
-1. Loggers, which expose the interface that application code directly uses.
+1. Loggers, which expose the interface that application code uses directly.
 Most
-   importantly,
-it determines which *handler(s)* to use.
-Note that the `root` logger is in its
+   importantly, it determines which *handler(s)* to use.
+Note that the `root`
-own section.
+   logger is in its own section.
 2. Handlers, which send the log records (created by loggers) to an appropriate
    destination.
+There are three handlers that are included in the default
+   configuration: `syslog`, `console`, and `rotate`.
 3. Formatters, which specify the layout of log records in the final output.
 A
    number of attributes are available to the formatter (such as `%(levelname)s`;
    see the documentation [*LogRecord attributes*](https://docs.python.org/3/library/logging.html#logrecord-attributes)
    for a complete list).

-The value for `{log_level}` depends on whether or not the `debug` option has
+The value for `{log_level}` depends on whether the `debug` option has
 been set.
 If it has not (the default), then `log_level` is `INFO`, otherwise,
 `DEBUG`.